 - Business intelligence entails data from the past that is much more marketer- and executive-friendly, as it incorporates static info on prior outcomes and efforts undertaken by various departments and is presented in clean, easy-to-understand dashboards.

 - Data science involves cleaning past customer data for future marketing use cases: from multi-dimensional segmentation construction to predictive analytics and machine learning models that forecast customer churn propensity and customer lifetime value.

 Obviously, BI systems handle its namesake pretty well.
 But it’s only the CDP that offers both of these data-analysis capabilities — which, when combined, can elevate their strategies.

-For instance, our CDP enables you to dynamically segment and analyze visitors, prospects, and customers.
 From this data analysis, you can then identify high-value audiences and deploy the aforementioned out-of-the-box predictive models with great ease.

 Marketing activation makes the CDP the premier BI tool for large-scale brands